vantalgo/html-dashboard-collection/README.md

 # html-dashboard-collection
-Random dashboards, charts, and HTML tools made with ChatGPT for practice and exploration.
+Random dashboards, charts, and HTML tools made with ChatGPT for practice and exploration of different ideas.
+These are mostly casual projects and experiments, not polished or professional tools.